-- Offer efficient and precise communication in an easy to use framework.
+- Offer efficient and precise communication that is easy to use

 - Connect people to their world, giving them control over TV, appliances and their computer.

-For individuals diagnosed with dysarthria as a result of a neurological condition….an AAC device should:
+For individuals diagnosed with dysarthria as a result of a neurological condition, the AAC device should:

 - Support quick, easy and efficient interaction within larger groups of people, providing a clear voice regardless of environment or social situation.

 - Allow for access changes, if a person can no longer select what they want to say with their finger, AAC should allow for alternative access methods such as switch scanning or eye control.